 How to Change macOS Big Sur Login Screen Background Image

 - Open a Finder window, select Go in the menu bar and then select Go to Folder.
-Type /Library/Caches/Desktop Pictures into the address field and hit Go.
+Type /Library/Caches/Desktop Pictures into the address field and click Go.

 - You should see a folder with a file called “lockscreen.png”.
-This is the file you want to replace, although it might make more sense if Apple called it loginscreen.
+This is the file you want to replace.
 Rename the file “lockscreen-old.png” and leave it in the folder.
-This is just in case you change your mind in the future and want to revert to the old lock screen image.
+Keeping a copy of the old image is a good idea, just in case you change your mind in the future and want to revert to the old lock screen image.

 - Drag your own image into the folder and rename it “lockscreen.png”.